Internal review

 Operational compliance

 Defending Canada from complex threats demands constant innovation.
-As techniques and technologies change, we constantly review our activities to make sure they remain compliant with CSE's legislation and policies.
+As techniques and technologies change, we constantly review our activities to make sure they remain compliant with our legislation and policies.

 Compliance activities